 It’s pronounced block.

 I’m Emily Bloch — a Florida-based multimedia journalist focusing on youth and internet culture and its intersections with diversity and politics.
 I’m The Florida Times-Union‘s education reporter, covering Jacksonville schools, politics and local government.
+My coverage has included the monumental renaming of six local schools with Confederate ties.
 Along with writing, I double as a social media engagement specialist for my newspaper, leading the organization’s Instagram campaigns and a Subreddit page devoted to local news that I built from the ground up.
 I contribute regularly to publications including Teen Vogue, Cosmopolitan and USA TODAY.

 I’m the current president of the Society of Professional Journalists Florida Pro Chapter.
 Through the organization, I lead a chapter known for organizing grant-funded programs for journalists across the state as well as media literacy training for non-journalists (more on that here).
 Work under my leadership includes the now national Race & Gender Hotline.